Providing Counseling and Behavior Supports

 - $60 per 30-minute session

-Insurances Accepted: LPC’s are participating providers of Medicaid (Traditional, Amerigroup, and United Healthcare), Blue Cross Blue Shield (BCBS), and CIGNA.
+Insurances Accepted: LPCs are participating providers of Medicaid (Traditional, Amerigroup, and United Healthcare), Texas Children’s Health Plan, Blue Cross Blue Shield (BCBS), and CIGNA.

 Waivers: Behavioral supports are eligible under HCS, CLASS, and TxHml waivers or through private pay.
 We do not accept insurance for behavioral supports.
 Please note: To request behavioral supports, please contact the individual’s service coordinator and request behavioral support units be added to the individual’s IPC.
 Please click here and review the Texas Health and Human Services billing guidelines regarding what services are covered for behavioral supports.
 (Refer to page 31, number 10)

-Our Licensed Professional Counselor and BCBA only provide behavior support through a waiver.
+Only our LPC and BCBA provide behavior support through a waiver.
 Registered Behavior Technician, one-on-one supports are available only through private pay.

-The Center for Pursuit Counseling and Behavioral Supports Services department accepts cash, check, and all major credit cards as forms of payment.
+Counseling and Behavioral Supports accepts cash, checks, and all major credit cards as forms of payment.

 If you are unable to attend a session, please make sure you cancel at least 24 hours beforehand.
 Otherwise, you will be charged a late cancellation or no-show fee.